Rose Norman: Finding Lesbian Community in Alabama

 RN: I had taken an American autobiography class from the teacher that became the professor in charge of my major.
 As part of the PhD program, we were required to take two outside classes in another discipline.
 Women’s history was just getting started, and there was a “Women in American History” class and a “Women in European History” class.
 I took both of those.
 That got me interested in feminist approaches to literature.
 That autobiography class got me interested in autobiography as a literary genre to study.
 That was the very beginning of focused research on women’s autobiographies.
 After that, a number of really good books came out, too late to do me any good for my dissertation.

 I was very badly placed for this subject because I didn’t have anybody mentoring me about it.
 I was just figuring it out for myself.
 I remember making a copy of a bibliography of American autobiography by Louis Kaplan.
 I cut it up to create an index card for every apparent woman, judging by the name, mostly.
 That gave me a sense of the size of the territory.
-There were about 6,000 autobiographies listed in that book, and I found that approximately 1,000 of them were women.
+There were about 6,000 autobiographies listed in that book, and I found that approximately 1,000 of them were by women.
 I began to classify them: childhood autobiography, adventures in the wild west, Civil War stories, etc.

 I didn’t know I was going to write about writers.
 I was just going to write about American women’s autobiography, and that topic turned out to be way too big.
 I spent a lot of time trying to get a handle on it.
 I read a ton of autobiographies by American women, just randomly, whatever the Texas A&M library had, and using my list from my index cards.
 Finally, my dissertation advisor said, “Why don’t you just focus on the women who were professional writers?”
 That was a small enough number to study, although it was still really too many.
 There were nineteen writers, and some of them had written more than one autobiography.
 But it got me started, and I managed.